 The Advising Center is a "one-stop" student service center for new and continuing students.
 The center offers academic advising, educational planning, college placement testing and assessment, and college enrollment services.
-The center, located in Frost 271, is open Monday through Friday, from 8:30 a.m.to 7:30 p.m. on a walk-in basis or by appointment.
+The center, located in Frost 271, is open Monday through Thursday, from 8:30 a.m. to 7:00 p.m. and Friday 8:30 a.m. to 4:30 p.m. on a walk-in basis or by appointment.
 All services provided through the center are free.
 For information call 552-2722 or 552-2185.
 Students may also receive advising by email (advisingcenter@hcc.mass.edu).